Task Management for ADHD: Systems Built for How Your Brain Works

 Task paralysis isn’t procrastination.
 Procrastination is choosing to do something else.
 Task paralysis is staring at your list, knowing what needs to happen, and being physically unable to start.
 Task paralysis is the executive function system failing to bridge the gap between intention and action.

 Dr. Edward Hallowell, co-author of Driven to Distraction, describes task initiation difficulty as a hallmark challenge of ADHD executive function, where the brain knows what to do but cannot generate the activation signal to begin [6].
-The problem isn’t willpower.
-The problem is activation.
+The problem with ADHD task paralysis isn’t willpower – it’s activation.

 The micro-start method works because it sidesteps the initiation barrier.
 Don’t commit to “write the report.”
 Commit to “open the document and type one sentence.”
 The two-minute rule for ADHD isn’t about finishing tasks in two minutes – it’s about reducing the activation energy to near zero.
 Once you’ve started, the ADHD brain often engages and continues.